 Posted by Early Growth

+As a business owner, it's important to understand why you would get audited, what happens if you get audited, and how to prepare for a tax audit.
 There are probably a few things as likely to put a founder, or anyone, on edge as getting a notice from the IRS that you’re about to be audited.
 Scary as it might seem, and it can certainly be daunting, there are ways to minimize the pain, if not the time and expense, involved.
-Here are three things to do now, to prepare for getting audited.
+To help you learn how to prepare for a tax audit on your business, here are the three best tips to prepare for getting audited.

 1. Read all correspondence and respond promptly to IRS requests